 They are more expensive, but most people find them considerably more convenient and easier to use than dental floss.

-To understand why this is and how they benefit you, take a few minutes to read our guide to interdental brushes, it will tell you all you need to know.
+To understand why this is and how they benefit you, take a few minutes to read our guide on the best interdental brushes.

 Having learnt the right technique, got yourself a toothbrush, interdental brushes, floss and fluoride toothpaste you are on the road to success or are you?